atiladefreitas/dooing/README.md

-                                      -- Set to true for auto-add, "prompt" to ask, false to skip on_missing = "prompt",            -- What to do when project todo file doesn't exist -- "prompt" = ask user, "auto_create" = create automatically }
+                                      -- Set to true for auto-add, "prompt" to ask, false to skip on_missing = "prompt",            -- What to do when project todo file doesn't exist -- "prompt" = ask user, "auto_create" = create automatically auto_open_project_todos = false,  -- Auto-open project todos on startup if they exist -- Opens window automatically when entering a git project with todos }
 ```